Azure Stack servicing policy

 For example, if the most recently available update version is 1805, and the previous two update packages were versions 1804 and 1803, both 1803 and 1804 remain in support.
 However, 1802 is out of support.
 The policy holds true when there is no release for a month or two.
 For example, if the current release is 1805 and there was no 1804 release, the previous two update packages of 1803 and 1802 remain in support.

-Microsoft software update packages are non-cumulative and require the previous update package as a prerequisite.
+Microsoft software update packages are non-cumulative and require the previous update package or hotfix as a prerequisite.
 If you decide to defer one or more updates, consider the overall runtime if you want to get to the latest version.